 Prykull is an active member of the Equipment Leasing and Finance Association (ELFA).
 Since 2008, he has served in various roles as chair, member and leader on the association’s Credit and Collections (C&C) Planning Committee and Conference.
 In addition Kevin is responsible for the Credit Manager Survey whose results are presented annually at the conference.
 He was the recipient of the ELFA Distinguished Service Award.
 The award honors individuals who have made significant contributions to the association and the equipment finance industry.
 Kevin is active on the ELFA’s Research Committee and is involved in the annual publication of the Summary of Equipment Finance Activity (SEFA).
 Kevin has been interviewed and quoted in numerous articles for the ELFA Leasing Today magazine and the Monitor.

 Kevin has earned and maintains the Certified Lease and Finance Professional (CLFP) designation offered through the CLFP Foundation.
-Kevin is the current President of the CLFP Foundation where he oversees all foundation matters.
+Kevin is the current past President of the CLFP Foundation where he oversees all foundation matters.
 He chairs the Body of Knowledge Committee.
 Further he functions as the Subject Matter Expert (SME) for credit and is active in the re certification process.
 Kevin teaches at the CLFP Foundation’s Academy, including the newest “virtual” ones.
 Kevin is an Adjunct Professor in Finance at Duquesne University.
 A native of the Pittsburgh, PA area, Kevin resides in Peters Township with his wife Karen.
 He has three grown children and three grandchildren.

 Phone: 412-337-0250 | Email: firstname.lastname@example.org